 A7.
-If the Sp02 (blood oxygen saturation) level is clocked below 93% by the pulse oximeter, consult the local public health center or family doctor immediately.
+If the Sp02 (blood oxygen saturation) level is clocked below 93% by the pulse oximeter, consult designated contacts such as local public health center or family doctor immediately.
 The device may not provide an accurate measurement if your hands are cold, swollen, or if you use nail polish.
 There may also be a slight variation in measurements depending on the product.